Vincent Rabiega

-Vincent Rabiega (born 14 June 1995) is a professional footballer who plays as a forward for Tennis Borussia Berlin.
+Vincent Rabiega (born 14 June 1995) is a professional footballer who plays as a forward.

 Born in Germany, he represented Poland at youth international level.
 He has played club football in Germany and England for BFC Preussen, Hertha BSC, RB Leipzig II and Bradford City.
-Vincent Rabiega to stay with BFC till 2019.

 Club career

 Born in Berlin, Rabiega spent his early career in Germany with BFC Preussen, Hertha BSC and RB Leipzig II.
 Following a trial with the club, he signed a one-year contract with English club Bradford City in August 2016.
 He made his debut for them on 27 August 2016, in a 1–1 home draw in the league against Oldham Athletic.
 He left the club by mutual consent and moved to the Berliner FC Dynamo in January 2017.

 International career

 Rabiega has represented Poland at youth international level, scoring three goals in 10 games in 2012 for the under-17 team.
 He also played for them at under-19 and under-20 level.